oasysai/oasysdb/readme.md

 This endpoint creates a graph.
 The graph is used to query for nearest neighbors.
 If there is no data provided, the server will create a default graph with the name `default` and the default `ef_construction` and `ef_search` values of 100 for both.

 The filter object is used to filter the values that are added to the graph.
 For example, if you only want to add values with the `type` data key set to `fact`, you can use the filter object above.

 The filter operation is similar to the `AND` operation.
 This means if you have multiple filters, the server will only add values that match all of filters.
+Without a filter, the server will add all values to build the graph.

-### Query the graph
+### Querying the graph

 ```
 POST /graphs/<name>/query